What is ‘Pre-1900’?

 The intensity reminded me how much I enjoy theatre, and why I had originally wanted to pursue it beyond university.
 Especially after the last few years with the pandemic, having this chance to put on a full production, with a live audience, was amazing.
 Our hearts sang to have that opportunity once more, and it reminded us why we chose this course in particular.
 There is simply nothing else like getting the chance to put on so many full-scale productions.

-The variety the module has to offer is nothing like I had received in my previous education, and every step of the way, you had the whole Department supporting your journey.
+The variety the module has to offer is nothing like I had received in my previous education, and every step of the way, you had the whole community supporting your journey.

 The Pre-1900 module is one of the first performances you watch as a first year, and something that you become inspired by.
 I still remember after watching the Pre-1900 performances in my first year being nothing but inspired.
 I wanted to create theatre to that standard of professionalism and, hopefully, I achieved that in the production my peers and I created.